Naveen-2/RFPTrainingDay5/README.md

 ## Swapping two numbers program is added.

 ## Find Odd or even with the updated program in this OddOrEven branch

+## Check if you entered a vowel or consonant